Yahweasel/nonlocal-forage/README.md

          * on this service.
 If not specified, the directory name
          * "nonlocalForage" will be used. */
         directory: "nonlocalForage",

+        /* Normally, cloud backends use the directory above, plus the normal
+         * `options.name`, plus `options.storeName`, to choose a directory.
+Set
+         * this to true to ignore `options.name`. */
+        noName: false,

+        /* Set this to true to ignore `options.storeName`. */
+        noStore: false,

         /* If set to a truthy value, will force a login prompt, rather than
          * logging in with saved credentials.
 For instance, when using Google